-ASWWU appreciates the approval of Senate Bill\6561 during the 2019-2020 legislative session that allows undocumented students to apply for state-sponsored loans for tuition.
+ASWWU appreciates the approval of Senate Bill_6561 during the 2019-2020 legislative session that allows undocumented students to apply for state-sponsored loans for tuition.
 However, it should be recognized that throughout a student's time in higher education, there will always be unexpected fees and costs.
 Lack of support and availability of resources, especially for healthcare, can lead to physical and mental health challenges, poor academic performance, and low retention rates.

 In addition to supporting undocumented students in their high education and career goals, we find it important to encompass and support the undocumented community as a whole.

-Therefore, the ASWWU asks that the legislature to seriously consider
+Therefore, the ASWWU asks that the legislature to:

-- House Bill 1191 that will expand healthcare options to include undocumented individuals. - Creating a budget proviso to provide a one-time \$1,200 stipend to students who filled out the Washington Application for State Financial Aid (WAFSA).
+- Support House Bill 1191 that will expand healthcare options to include undocumented individuals and international students in Washington state. - Creating a budget provision to provide a one-time \$1,200 stipend to students who filled out the Washington Application for State Financial Aid (WAFSA).
 This stipend will help support individuals who were ineligible to receive aid from the federal CARES act, or the federal stimulus check. - Revoking the business license of the GEO group currently managing the Northwest Immigration Detention Center in Tacoma, the one remaining private prison in Washington state.
-This recommendation is based on its history of human rights violations, poor physical conditions, hunger strikes, and deaths.
-This issue is linked to House Bill 1090 which relates to banning private, for-profit prisons in Washington state.
+This recommendation is based on its history of human rights violations, poor physical conditions, hunger strikes, and deaths. - Support House Bill 1090 which relates to banning private, for-profit prisons in Washington state, but expand the ban to also include private, for-profit immigration detention centers and transitional facilities.